skyfe79/Awesome/README.md

 - [setup-rust](https://github.com/ATiltedTree/setup-rust) - A action to setup rust at a specific version using rustup.
 - [setup-go](https://github.com/actions/setup-go) - Set up your GitHub Actions workflow with a specific version of Go
 - [jupyterlab-desktop](https://github.com/jupyterlab/jupyterlab-desktop) - JupyterLab desktop application, based on Electron.
-- [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Community effort to create roadmaps, guides and other educational content to help the developers get an idea about the software development landscape, learn and grow in their career.
+- [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [probot](https://github.com/probot/probot) - 🤖 A framework for building GitHub Apps to automate and improve your workflow
 - [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) - GitHub Actions for GitHub Pages 🚀 Deploy static files and publish your site easily.
 Static-Site-Generators-friendly.
 - [actions-hugo](https://github.com/peaceiris/actions-hugo) - GitHub Actions for Hugo ⚡️ Setup Hugo quickly and build your site fast.
 Hugo extended, Hugo Modules, Linux (Ubuntu), macOS, and Windows are supported.